Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 	return {statusCode: 200}
 }
 ```
-Easy, uh? **It's very important return {statusCode:200} our whatever code when finished, if you don't do it properly your lambda function would never finish and you would have to prepare your credit card to be fucked.**
+Easy, uh? **It's very important return {statusCode:200} or whatever code when finished, if you don't do it properly your lambda function would never finish and you would have to prepare your credit card to be fucked.**

 At this point we have a module, telegram.js, which handle parsing telegram event and send message callback to our telegram bot.
 In the other hand we have our handler.js entrypoint which runs as a controller in a MVC architecture and return success code when finished. **Simple as that, we've our backend finished**